Sign In

 On this page:

-Screening for gestational diabetes
+Screening for Gestational Diabetes

-External LinkGestational diabetes mellitus (sometimes referred to as GDM) is a form of diabetes that occurs during pregnancy.
+External LinkGestational Diabetes Mellitus (sometimes referred to as GDM) is a form of diabetes that occurs during pregnancy.

-• You will need to book an appointment at a pathology service and allow two hours for the test.
+• You need to book an appointment at a pathology service and allow two hours for the test.

-1. take the first blood test
+1. Take the first blood test

-2. give you a special glucose drink
+2. Give you a glucose drink

-3. take your blood one hour after you finished the drink
+3. Take your blood one hour after you finished the drink

-• For this test to be accurate, you cannot eat or drink or do any activity up until all blood tests are completed
+• You cannot eat or drink fluids other than water until all tests are completed

 Regular appointments

 Every pregnancy is unique, therefore the schedule of antenatal appointments will be tailored to your individual needs.
-As a guide, women will be seen approximately 10 times in their first pregnancy and about eight in subsequent pregnancies.
+As a guide, women will be seen approximately 10 times in their first pregnancy and about 8 in subsequent pregnancies.
 These appointments may be with midwives or doctors depending on the circumstances.
 Please leave enough time for parking and endeavour to come on time to these appointments.
 A support person, and other children are welcome to join you if they are well.

 alternate text 47